Most of the training we work on is technical, and in many projects, the desire is to have employees take training weeks before a system goes live.

 In this case, you have two decent options.

-• Make training available one week before launch.
+- Make training available one week before launch.

 That way, there will be no surprises for employees.
-No surprises are one of the best ways to make people comfortable and accept changes.
+No surprises is one of the best ways to make people comfortable and accept changes.
 If employees feel that they were communicated with and provided opportunities to learn, then training and the entire project will be more successful.

 Another great option, if possible, is to make training available alongside the tool.
 This won’t always be possible, but it’s the best option when it is.

-• Offer training closer to launch but make it required before they have access (but get them access quickly!)
+- Offer training closer to launch, but make it required before they have access (but get them access quickly!)

-• Provide employees with performance support for the bare minimum on day one, but make more training resources available at launch.
+- Provide employees with performance support for the bare minimum on day one, but make more training resources available at launch.

 Wrap Up